 The environmental management and monitoring plans has been developed and outlined to bring home the key findings of the Environmental Impact Assessment of the project in mention, recommending necessary mitigation actions, defining roles and the estimated cost.
 The EMP outlined in the tables below addresses the potential negative impacts and mitigation measures as well as roles and costs that can help to determine the effectiveness of actions to upgrade the quality of environment; as regards the proposed project.
 The EMP has considered construction, operational decommissioning phase.

-ENVIRONMENTAL IMPACT MITIGATION MEASURES RESPONSIBILITY COST (KES) MONITORING MEASURES ESTIMATE Commissioning of - Site hand-over and Ground breaking Project team (Lead Part Presence of the the Construction Consultant/Architect, of/Covered project Team Works contractor Proponent) in the Project Cost Securing the - Construction of Perimeter Wall and Contractor Part Presence of Construction Site Hoarding of/Covered Perimeter Fence in the Project Cost Security for - Construction of Site Stores Contractor 500,000 Presence of Site Construction - Construction materials to be delivered in store Material small quantities to minimize storage problems Extraction and Use - Availability and sustainability of the Contractor/Proponent/project Part Material site of Building Materials extraction sites as they are non-renewable in team of/Covered rehabilitation the short term in the - Landscape changes e.g. displacement of Project Cost animals and vegetation, poor visual quality and opening of depressions on the surface Collapse of Building - Ensuring Building Strength and stability Contractor/project team Part Presence of the during Construction - Use of appropriate construction materials of/Covered project Team and reinforcements as per specifications in the - Ensuring building components are as per Project Cost designs - Proper supervision - Ensure proper timelines are followed e.g. curing time Disturbance of - Proper signage Contractor/Project team and 800,000 - Presence of site
+ENVIRONMENTAL IMPACT MITIGATION MEASURES RESPONSIBILITY COST (KES) ESTIMATE MONITORING MEASURES Commissioning of the Construction Works - Site hand-over and Ground breaking Project team (Lead Consultant/Architect, contractor Proponent) Part of/Covered in the Project Cost Presence of the project Team Securing the Construction Site - Construction of Perimeter Wall and Hoarding Contractor Part of/Covered in the Project Cost Presence of Perimeter Fence Security for Construction Material Construction of Site Stores Construction materials to be delivered in small quantities to minimize storage problems Contractor 500,000 Presence of Site store Extraction and Use of Building Materials Availability and sustainability of the extraction sites as they are non-renewable in the short term Landscape changes e.g. displacement of animals and vegetation, poor visual quality and opening of depressions on the surface Contractor/Proponent/project team Part of/Covered in the Project Cost Material site rehabilitation Collapse of Building during Construction Ensuring Building Strength and stability Use of appropriate construction materials and reinforcements as per specifications Ensuring building components are as per designs Proper supervision Ensure proper timelines are followed e.g. curing time Contractor/project team Part of/Covered in the Project Cost Presence of the project Team Disturbance of - Proper signage Contractor/Project team and 800,000 - Presence of site

 Traffic flow during construction Awareness creation Education to truck drivers The proponent has come up with a traffic management plan general public Notice Board /Hoarding - Presence of Security guards to control traffic - warning signs CONSTRUCT ION PHASE ENVIRONMENTAL IMPACT MITIGATION MEASURES RESPONSIBILITY COST (KES) MONITORING MEASURES Soil Excavation leading to site disturbance Excavate only areas to be affected by buildings Dumping of excess excavated materials to sites designated by NEMA and County Restoration of sites Excavated Contractor 4,000,000 Landscaping after completion of construction Soil Erosion Create and Maintain soil traps and embankments.
-Landscaping after completion of construction Contractor/Proponent, Architect/Site engineer Landscape Architect 1,000,000 Lack/Absence of Soil Erosion Noise Pollution and Vibration Ensure use of serviced and greased equipment Switch off engines not in use Construction work to be confined to between 7am to 5pm Ensure use of earmuffs by machine operators Proponent and Contractor Part of Routine operation procedure Lack of complaints from the immediate neighbours Air Quality Water sprinkling of driveways or the use of biodegradable hydrant e.g. Terrasorb polymer will reduce dust emission during construction Ensure servicing of vehicles regularly Proponent and Contractor 1,000,000 Lack of complaints Workers wearing protective clothing and earmuffs
+Landscaping after completion of construction Contractor/Proponent, Architect/Site engineer Landscape Architect 1,000,000 Lack/Absence of Soil Erosion Noise Pollution and Vibration Ensure use of serviced and greased equipment Switch off engines not in use Construction work to be confined to between 7am to 5pm Ensure use of earmuffs by machine operators Proponent and Contractor Part of Routine operation procedure Lack of complaints from the immediate neighbours Air Quality - Water sprinkling of driveways or the use of biodegradable hydrant e.g. Terrasorb polymer will reduce dust emission during construction - Ensure servicing of vehicles regularly Proponent and Contractor 1,000,000 - Lack of complaints - Workers wearing protective clothing and earmuffs